-PortName: Edit the text to rename the port.Direction:
+PortName: Edit the text to rename the port.Direction: $\varnothing$ indicates that the port is an input port. $arsigma^1$ indicates that it's an output port.

-output port.
 If the port is configurable, you can click the icons to change between input and output.
-Normal state: Click open circuit, and for closed circuit.
-Current state: Shows the current state of the port.
+Normal state : Click $\int{\Omega} \int{\Omega} \int$ open circuit, and for closed circuit.
+Current state : Shows the current state of the port.
 The input or output is activated when the current state is different from the normal state.
-An input on the device has an open circuit when it's disconnected or when there is a voltage above 1 V DC.

-During restart, the output circuit is open.
+An input on the device has an open circuit when it's disconnected or when there is a voltage above 1 VDC.
+Note During restart, the output circuit is open.
 When the restart is complete, the circuit goes back to the normal position.
 If you change any settings on this page, the output circuits go back to their normal positions regardless of any active triggers.
+Supervised : Turn on to make it possible to detect and trigger actions if someone tampers with the connection to digital

-Supervised: Turn on to make it possible to detect and trigger actions if someone tampers with the connection to digital I/O devices.
+Supervised : Turn on to make it possible to detect and trigger actions if someone tampers with the connection to digital I/O devices.
 In addition to detecting if an input is open or closed, you can also detect if someone has tampered with it (that is, cut or shorted).
 To supervise the connection requires additional hardware (end-of-line resistors) in the external I/O loop.